NLnetLabs/rpki-doc/source/routinator/configuration.rst

    tal-dir = "/Users/me/.rpki-cache/tals"
    validation-threads = 4

-After saving this file as ``.routinator.conf`` in your home directory, you can start Routinator with:
+After saving this file as :file:`.routinator.conf` in your home directory, you can start Routinator with:

 .. code-block:: bash